 Here's how much income is needed to buy a home in major Canadian cities

-Canada real estate: How much income is needed to buy a home?

 Although average home prices in most major cities have dropped over the last year, this doesn’t mean residential properties have become more affordable for Canadians, new data shows.